Austin Osman Spare: In magic

 "Zos Kia Cultus" is a term coined by Kenneth Grant, with different meanings for different people.
 One interpretation is that it is a form, style, or school of magic inspired by Spare.
 It focuses on one's individual universe and the influence of the magician's will on it.
 While the Zos Kia Cultus has very few adherents today, it is widely considered an important influence on the rise of chaos magic.

 In culture

-In 2016 a new street was named after the artist near his former home in Elephant and Castle.
-Spare Street, created from a series of refurbished railway arches, is part of Southwark's fledgling 'Low Line' project and is home to local arts organisation.